Shoulder Pain Eureka, MO

 Eureka, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Eureka, MO clients by implementing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
+A well-functioning shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Eureka, MO residents by creating proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
 Do not wait to get back to the activities you love and a pain-free life.
-Schedule an appointment online or find the location most convenient for you.
+Request an appointment through our website or find our location nearest you.

 Services Offered